 9.19

 This provision relates to the requirements of coordination of transmitting terrestrial stations and transmitting earth stations in the FSS (Earth-to-space) with respect to typical BSS earth stations.
-To date, there no ITU-R Recommendation defining the power flux-density level produced by the terrestrial stations and transmitting earth stations in the FSS at the edge of the service area of non-planned BSS to be used for triggering the coordination.
-Until such time that a calculation method and technical criteria are included in the relevant ITU-R Recommendations, in applying this provision, for establishing coordination requirements the Bureau uses the following criteria:– For transmitting terrestrial stations: frequency overlap and the distance from the location of the terrestrial station to the national border of any country included in the service area of the BSS assignment less than 1 200 km;
+To date, there are no provisions in the Radio Regulations or ITU-R Recommendations defining the power flux-density (pfd) levels produced by the terrestrial stations and transmitting earth stations in the FSS at the edge of the service area of a BSS satellite in the non-planned frequency bands to be used for triggering the coordination, with the exception of the pfd criteria in the band 1 452-1 492 MHz, set by Resolution 761 (Rev. WRC-19).
+Until such time that technical criteria and the appropriate calculation method are identified in Table 5-1 and Appendix 5 or included in the relevant ITU-R Recommendations, in applying this provision, for establishing coordination requirements the following criteria are to be used:

+For transmitting IMT stations notified with nature of service “IM” in the frequency band 1 452-1 492 MHz, in Regions 1 and 3: frequency overlap and the power flux-density of −154 dB(W/(m2 ⋅ 4 kHz)) at the edge of the service area of non-planned BSS, is calculated using Recommendation ITU-R P.452-16 for 20 % of time;

+– For all non-IMT stations in the frequency band 1 452-1 492 MHz, as well as for transmitting terrestrial stations in other non-planned BSS frequency bands: frequency overlap and the distance from the location of the terrestrial station to the national border of any country included in the service area of the BSS assignment is less than 1 200 km;

-– For transmitting earth stations in the FSS (Earth-to-space): frequency overlap and, the power flux-density limits in the nearest frequency band(s), where available.
+– For transmitting earth stations in the FSS (Earth-to-space): frequency overlap and the power flux-density limits in the nearest frequency band(s), where available.